mobily-enterprises/jsonreststores/README.md

         handleGetQuery: true,
         handleDelete: true,

-        paramIds: [ '_id' ],
+        paramIds: [ 'id' ],

-        queryFilterType: 'and',

       });

-      // Create the right hooks to access the store Workspaces.onlineAll( app, '/workspaces/', ':_id' );

-## Schema attribute `searchPartial`

-Some fields will need to be searched incrementally by the users.
-This means that if the user asks for `GET /users?workspaceName=some`, the query will have to return workspaces with names matching `some`, `something`, `somewhat`, and anything starting with `same`.

-This is achieved by the attribute `searchPartial` in your schema.

-So, to achieve this you would have a schema like this:

-    // ...
-    schema: new MongoSchema({
-      _id:           { type: 'id' },
-      workspaceName: { type: 'string', searchPartial: true, notEmpty: true, trim: 20, searchable: true, sortable: true  }, workgroup    : { type: 'string', notEmpty: true, trim: 20, searchable: true, sortable: true  }, }),
-    // ...

-## Schema attribute `searchable`

-If you want a field to be searchable, you need to define the `searchable` attribute for it in your schema.

-If you have:

-    // ...
-    schema: new MongoSchema({
-      _id:           { type: 'id' },
-      workspaceName: { type: 'string', searchPartial: true, notEmpty: true, trim: 20, searchable: true, sortable: true  }, workgroup    : { type: 'string', notEmpty: true, trim: 20, searchable: true, sortable: true  }, }),
-    // ...

-As you can see, `workspaceName` has `searchable`, whereas `workgroup` doesn't.
-This means that if you have an URL like this:

-    GET /users?workspaceName=something&workgroup=owners

-The parameter `workgroup` will be completely ignored: the filter will only apply to `workspaceName`.
+      // Create the right hooks to access the store People.onlineAll( app, '/people/', ':id' );

+So, for a query like `GET /people?name=tony&surname=mobily`, only records where `name` _and_ `surname` match will be returned as an array.

+You can decide to apply a different type of filter by defining `searchable` as an object:

+        schema: new Schema({
+          id     : { type: 'id' },
+          name   : { type: 'string', trim: 20, searchable: { type: 'eq' } },
+          surname: { type: 'string', trim: 20, searchable: { type: 'startsWith' } },
+        }),

+In such a case, the request `GET /people?name=tony&surname=mob` will return all records where `name` is `Tony`, and surname starts with `mob`. ere, `type` can be any one condition allowed in simpledblayer: `is` `eq` `lt` `lte` `gt` `gte` `startWith` `startsWith` `contain` `contains` `endsWith` `endWith`.

+## `and` and `or` in queries

+You can decide if you want to apply `or` or `and` when filter searchable fields by setting the `condition` attribute in `searchable`.
+For example:

+        schema: new Schema({
+          id     : { type: 'id' },
+          age    : { type: 'number', max: 130, searchable: { type: 'eq' },
+          name   : { type: 'string', trim: 20, searchable: { type: 'startsWith', condition: 'or' } },
+          surname: { type: 'string', trim: 20, searchable: { type: 'startsWith', condition: 'or' } },
+        }),

+In such a case, _the `or` conditions will be grouped together_; so, the request `GET /people?age=37&name=ton&surname=mob` will return all records where `age` is `37`, and then _either_ the name starts with `ton`, _or_ the surname starts with `mob`.
+This is probably an uncommon scenario, but there might be cases where `or` is actually useful.

+## Search schema

+Specifying `searchable` straight into the schema limits you to decide how each field will be searched; so, there is a 1:1 correspondence between a field and how it's searched.

+To overcome this limitation, JsonRestStores allows you to define an additional schema, called `searchSchema`, which gives you a lot more power.

+Consider this example:

+      var People = declare( Store, {

+        schema: new Schema({
+          id     : { type: 'id' },
+          name   : { type: 'string', trim: 20 },
+          surname: { type: 'string', trim: 20 },
+        }),

+        searchSchema: new Schema({
+          id               : { type: 'id' },
+          name             : { type: 'string', trim: 20, searchable: { type: 'is' } },
+          surname          : { type: 'string', trim: 20, searchable: { type: 'is' } },
+          nameContains     : { type: 'string', trim: 4, searchable:  { type: 'contains',   field: 'name' } },
+          surnameContains  : { type: 'string', trim: 4, searchable:  { type: 'contains',   field: 'surname' } },
+          surnameStartsWith: { type: 'string', trim: 4, searchable:  { type: 'startsWith', field: 'surname' } },
+        }),

+        storeName: 'People',

+        handlePut: true,
+        handlePost: true,
+        handleGet: true,
+        handleGetQuery: true,
+        handleDelete: true,

+        paramIds: [ 'id' ],
+      });

+      // Create the right hooks to access the store People.onlineAll( app, '/people/', ':id' );

+This is neat!
+Basically, you are still bound to the limitations of HTTP GET requests (you can only specify a bunch of key/values in th GET); but, you can easily decide how each key/value pair will affect your search.
+For example, requesting `GET /people?nameContains=ony&surname=mobily` will match all records where the name _contains_ `ony` and the surname _is_ `mobily.

+This is achieved thanks to the `field` attribute in `searchable`, which allows you to specify which field the filter will apply to.

 ## Schema attribute `sortable`